 Jesus is coming again a second time (Hebrews 9:28).
 That much is certain.
 But the order of events at the end of the age is less certain and is the subject of varied opinions by theologians and bible teachers.
 Yes, it is certainly good to study these things.
 But as our teacher said in that first class on the Book of Revelation, it is more important that we live our lives so as to be ready for these things.
 Whether or not they occur in our lifetimes, in all cases we will profit greatly by living in a state of readiness.

-Jesus the Son of God came to earth the first time about 2,000 years ago.
+Jesus the Son of God was sent by God the Father to earth the first time about 2,000 years ago.
 Hebrews 9:28 tells us that He will come again, a second time.

 The apostle Paul wrote to the Thessalonians (and to us) that Christ’s second coming will have radically different consequences for two groups: (1) He will “be glorified in His saints” — those who have been saved through repentance from sin and faith in Jesus Christ — and (2) those who “know not God and…obey not the gospel of our Lord Jesus Christ.”
 The latter will face the Lord’s “vengeance … in flaming fire.”

 So the ultimate, all-important readiness is being saved, being born again, by having deliberately come to the Savior Jesus Christ in faith and repentance.
 The bible speaks of a number of additional, interesting scenarios of readiness.
 We would do well to take them all seriously, in order to be “ready” for whatever is coming while we are alive on this earth.
 Let’s look now at some of them.